IBM/ibm-licensing-operator/docs/Content/Automatic_installation.md

 You can use an automatic script to install License Service on the cluster, and automatically create the License Service instance.

+**Important:** This procedure is outdated.
+For the latest version, see [License Service for stand-alone IBM Containerized Software](https://ibm.biz/license_service4containers).

 - [Supported configurations](#supported-configurations)
 - [Installation](#installation)